Insights

 Introduction:

-In the realm of data engineering and machine learning, the efficiency and orchestration of workflows are paramount.
-Two heavyweight contenders, Apache Airflow and Apache Spark, have emerged to tackle these challenges head-on.
 Both are open source tools that cater to different aspects of the data pipeline, but how do they measure up?
 In this comprehensive comparison of Apache Airflow vs Spark, we’ll delve into the intricacies of each tool, exploring their similarities, differences, and optimal use cases.

 What is a Workflow Orchestration Tool?